CodyReichert/awesome-cl/README.md

 programs, providing support for mixed language debugging.
 With [a paper](http://pgc.com/commonlisp/wcl-paper.html).
 * [replic](https://github.com/vindarel/replic/) - helpers to turn existing code into a readline application, with a focus on defining the completion of the commands' arguments.
 Also comes as a ready to use executable, that transforms a user's lispy init file into readline commands.
 [MIT][200].
+* [cl-all](https://github.com/shinmera/cl-all) - A script to run Lisp snippets in multiple implementations.
+This allows you to quickly compare implementation behaviour and differences.
+[Artistic License 2.0][51].

 Text Editor Resources
 =====================